fbpx

 Our objectives

-Our work is guided by seven objective which are outlined below – we will:
+Our work is guided by seven objectives:

 1. engage with stakeholders thoughtfully, value their knowledge, develop trusting relationships, respect cultural and local contexts, and seek shared outcomes.